KivalEvan/BeatSaber-JSMap/README.md

 import * as bsmap from 'jsr:@kvl/bsmap'; // remove `jsr:` prefix if using `deno add` command

 // for anything else:
-import * as bsmap from 'bsmap'; // via NPM or import map
+import * as bsmap from 'bsmap'; // via NPM, Bun or import map

 // for CJS:
 const bsmap = require('bsmap');